-I use primitive, modern, and experimental techniques to make rust art and constructs in combination with natural processes of oxidation and corrosion.
-Raw steel rubbed with hand-split oranges, wines, knife-cut potatoes, olives, pink pearl erasers, power tools and electrical current.
-A process designed to distress and de-stress.
+I use primitive, industrial & experimental techniques to make metal rust, oxidize & corrode in interesting patterns.
+Examples?
+Sheet steel rubbed with hand-split oranges & grapefruits, dribbled with red wines, scraped with knife-cut potatoes, olives, pink pearl erasers, power tools, industrial acids & electrical current.
+A process designed to distress & de-stress.

-I was born in Alaska, surrounded by utilitarian structures and mystical belief systems.
+I was born in Alaska, surrounded by utilitarian structures & mystical belief systems.
 Rust was an ever-present backdrop, a green screen for my early imagination.

-As a child, I spent formative years in and around Boys Town – the epicenter of the US of A, a hardened nuclear target and buttered bread-basket.
-It was a real village and a real prison, all in one.
+As a youngster, I spent formative years in and around Boys Town – the epicenter of the US of A, a hardened nuclear target & buttered bread-basket.
+It was a real village & a real prison, all in one.
 You should visit.
-As a teenager, I was in Omaha, pirate-broadcasting and monitoring the shortwave spectrum for the bicentennial.
+As a teenager, I was in Omaha, pirate-broadcasting & monitoring the shortwave spectrum for the bicentennial.
 If you received my QSL card, I’d love to hear from you.

 Some questions answered here.